 Net Promoter Score (NPS) is one of the most helpful tools available for measuring the temperature of your customers.
-Lots of businesses use NPS as a tool to make decisions because it tells them what they have to do to keep customers coming back and referring other people.
+At its core, NPS measures customer satisfaction and collects feedback.

 - Detractors (0-6) are people who aren't happy with your product or service.
-They're more likely to share negative reviews and, with the widespread use of social media, this can damage how others perceive your product.
+They're more likely to share negative reviews and, thanks to social media, this can damage how others perceive your product.

-- Passives (7-8) are neutral to your product or service — they don't hate it, but they're not in a rush to recommend it to other people.
-Because they're neutral, they're the most at risk of leaving and switching to another brand.
+- Passives (7-8) are neutral to your product or service—they don't hate it, but they're not in a rush to recommend it to other people.
+They're at risk of leaving and switching to another brand.

-- Promoters (9-10) are the gold standard.
-These customers are happy with everything you do so they're loyal.
+- Promoters (9-10) are your champions.
+These customers are happy with your product and loyal to your brand.
 They're willing to refer you to their friends and family.

 Let's take a look at how to do that.